EKG-Reading Kardia Band Is First Apple Watch Accessory To Get FDA Clearance

 Gundotra readily admits that working in the health world has required him to “start over” in some ways.
 He already made his fortune in tech and has found his Second Act building affordable consumer devices that promote health and even save lives.
 He’s surrounded himself with several other ex-Google people at AliveCor who are in the same general place, meaning that making money isn’t the only thing driving their commitment.
 “They’re working for the mission, the AliveCor mission,” Gundotra said.

 It’s a worthy mission.
-Atrial fibrillation is a killer.
 Just look at the numbers.
-Cardiac disease kills more people each year than all types of cancer combined, and atrial fibrillation accounts for 20% of deaths.
+Cardiac disease kills more people each year than all types of cancer combined.
 The kicker is that people who have atrial fibrillation live with it for an average of 1.7 years before it is actually diagnosed, and the diagnosis often occurs after something terrible has happened, like a stroke.
-That’s where AliveCor could really help–an early warning could truly save lives.
+That’s where AliveCor could really help–an early warning could save lives.

 Kardia Band is available at AliveCor.com and on Amazon starting today for $199.
 It requires subscription to AliveCor’s premium service for $99 a year.

-Note: Correction: An earlier version of this story said Vic Gundotra is the founder of AliveCor.
-Actually, the company was founded by Dr. David Albert.
-Gundotra is the CEO.